Renormalizable and unitary nonlocal quantum field theory with CPT violation and its implication: Introduction

 Theories nonlocal in time are known to lack an unambiguous definition of canonical momenta and consequently canonical quantization.
 A theory describing a nonlocal Yukawa coupling was proposed in \cite{Kristensen:1952}.
 Nonlocal field theories were studied in detail by Marnelius \cite{Marnelius:1973iw,Marnelius:1974rq}, using a procedure close to canonical quantization, who showed that models like that of \cite{Kristensen:1952} are inconsistent, since energy-momentum conservation is broken down and a unitary $S$ operator cannot be defined.
 Our approach differs from the above mentioned in that nonlocal contributions to interactions are perturbations to local interactions (and similarly for mass terms).
 Furthermore, quantization is based on Schwinger’s action principle \cite{Schwinger:1951nm,Schwinger:1951xk} (see also \cite{Fujikawa:2004rt,Chaichian:2012ga}).

 Renormalization of local quantum field theories is well understood \cite{Matthews:1951sk,Matthews:1954sf,Bogoliubov:1955,Bogoliubov:1957,Hepp:1966eg,Zimmermann:1969jj}.
+For more detailed presentations as book material, we refer to \cite{Bogoliubov:1959,Weinberg:1995mt,Nishijima:2023}.
 The situation with nonlocal quantum field theories is more complex, since there are several ways to construct nonlocal theories.
 We emphasize that by nonlocal theory we mean that the action is nonlocal but not due to higher derivatives of the fields.
 For some recent attempts to renormalize different nonlocal theories, see \cite{Thurigen:2021zwf,Abu-Ajamieh:2023syy}.

 We stress that renormalizability and perturbative unitarity are independent properties, in the sense that one does not imply the other \cite{Scharf:1995,Duetsch:2019}.